Rosa 'Hot Cocoa'

-Rosa 'Hot Cocoa', (aka WEKpaltlez), is a floribunda rose cultivar bred by Tom Carruth in 2002 and introduced into the United States by Weeks Roses Growers in 2003.
+Rosa 'Hot Cocoa', (a.k.a.
+WEKpaltlez), is a floribunda rose cultivar bred by Tom Carruth in 2002 and introduced into the United States by Weeks Roses Growers in 2003.
 The rose was named an All-America Rose Selections winner in 2003.

 Description

 'Hot Cocoa' is a medium-tall bushy shrub, 3 to 5 ft (91—151 cm) in height with a 2 to 3 ft (60—90 cm) spread.
 Blooms are medium-large, 4—5 in (10—12 cm) in diameter, with a high-centered, cupped, and ruffled bloom form.
 Petal count is typically 26 to 40.
 Flowers are russet colored with a darker reverse, and have variation of chocolate and orange colors.
 The rose has a medium, fruity fragrance and large, glossy, dark green foliage.
 'Hot Cocoa' is a vigorous plant and disease resistant.
 It blooms in flushes from spring through fall.
 The plants does well in USDA zone 6 and warmer.